scssyworks/silkrouter/README.md

 # What's new?

-Silk router ditches ``EventEmitter`` pattern used in version 3 in favour of new ``Observer`` pattern.
+Silk router has switched from ``EventEmitter`` pattern used in version 3 to a new ``Observer`` pattern.
 This solves one major problem Silkrouter had in previous versions: Customization.
 Almost 80% of the code has been re-written.
 It means you can use a bunch of operators provided by ``rxjs``, ``silkrouter`` or other third party libraries. **Neat right!**

 # RxJS